ownchoice/bug-vs-code-prettier-eslint/README.md

 Deleting `node_modules` and `yarn.lock` didn't fix it.
 Neither did restarting VS Code or my PC.

 UPDATE: the command "fix all" works!
-VS Code is able to fix the ESLint problems with that commands.
-Yet "Format document" with the prettier-eslint extension still doesn't work.
+VS Code is able to fix the ESLint problems with that command.
+Yet "Format document" with the prettier-eslint extension still doesn't work (doesn't apply neither ESLint nor Prettier rules).

 **To Reproduce**